Case Study: Managing Conflicting Constraints

 The Big Picture First

-So, it is a useful tool when we think about other goals too.
+It is a useful tool when we think about other goals too.
 For this project, we can relabel the sides with the goals of Weight (lighter is better) / Vibration (minimize it) / Accuracy (for positional interaction).

-Looking at the triangle . . .
+Looking At The Triangle . . .

 Bringing Things Into Focus

-This customer came asking about cutting steel (angle, tube & flat) to get the alignment right.
-My first reaction was one of accommodation — until I really understood what he is doing.
-As the higher level goals came into focus, it became clear the solution was not down the traditional path.
-Yes, it’s a big-ish pedestal, and welding a structure is good, but a different approach will come closer to reaching the big picture goals.
+As the higher level goals came into focus, it became clear the solution is not down a traditional path.
+Yes, it is a machine pedestal, and welding the structure can work, but a different approach will come closer to reaching all of the big picture goals.

 The Solution